crunchysteve/Quill2Threadless/README.md

 # Quill2Threadless
-**An OpenSCAD design for a compnent that allows the use of a 1" quill stem on an 1 1/8" threadless steerer bicycle.**
+**An OpenSCAD design for a compnent that allows the use of a 1" quill stem in a 1 1/8" threadless steerer bicycle.**

 **Quill2Threadless** is a way the get handlebar height adjustment on a modern bicycle without having to rebuild your entire threadless stack.
 If your bike's steerer tube has been cut to a given size, it's impossible to adjust raise your handlebar height without adding an ugly, clamping riser post.
 Now, don't gett me wrong, for everything else, threadless is a better format, but what if you could have both, without compromise?
 Still easy to tighten down the stack to keep steering tight, but also easy to laft the handlebar a bit at the end of a long day.